 In a connected world, a product’s experience goes beyond simple interactions on a single device or interface.
 In fact, the wholistic experience is often complex – spanning time, devices, systems, mediums or even different users.
-A successful design must perform well in both the digital and physical dimensions.
+A successful design must perform well in both the digital and physical dimensions, across all touch points.

 Consider that every piece of software must be used with at least one piece of hardware for input and output.
 There must be a complimentary relationship between the hardware and software for it to be optimally usable, ideally creating an emotional connection with the user.
 This is even more true for connected devices and the Internet of Things.
 Regardless of the interface, a designer must understand the technical constraints and user tendencies with said device.